cdklabs/cdk-amazonmq/README.md

 ### Allowing Connections to ActiveMQ Brokers

-For ActiveMQ broker deployments that are not publically accessible and with specified VPC and subnets you can control who can access the Broker, use the `connections` attribute.
+For ActiveMQ broker deployments that are not publically accessible and with specified VPC and subnets you can control who can access the Broker using `connections` attribute.
 By default no connection is allowed and it has to be explicitly allowed.

 ```typescript
 import { Peer, Port } from 'aws-cdk-lib/aws-ec2';